 Q: So what is the non-diet approach?

-A: It’s a way of approaching your health without a focus on diets for weight loss.
+A: It’s a way/method health professionals use to assist community members in pursuing health without a focus on diets for weight loss.

 Why don’t we promote weight loss?
 Continue reading